Press Release September,

 2007.

-embarked on a challenge to pick up 46,000 pieces of litter off beaches
+Crowe embarked on a challenge to pick up 46,000 pieces of litter

-near her Suffolk home last September, little did she realise quite how
+off beaches near her Suffolk home last September, little did she

-estimated that, on average, there are 46,000 pieces of plastic litter
+which estimated that, on average, there are 46,000 pieces of plastic

-per square mile of ocean worldwide.
-Fran was horrified, and vowed to
+litter per square mile of ocean worldwide.
+Fran was horrified,

-Society through sponsorship and sale of her unique seaside ‘souvenirs’.
+Conservation Society through sponsorship and sale of her unique

-an unbelievable selection of things on the beach’, says Fran,
+found an unbelievable selection of things on the beach’,

 ‘a snapshot of almost everything we use - toys, kitchen things,

-just entered its second year following a fantastically varied first
+has just entered its second year following a fantastically varied

-year – challenges have included coastal walks, diving challenges,
+first year – challenges have included coastal walks, diving

-triathlons, swimming and island sailing.
-With the help of people like
+challenges, triathlons, swimming and island sailing.
+With the help

-Fran who care about the future of our seas, shores and wildlife MCS
+of people like Fran who care about the future of our seas, shores

-aim to cover the entire distance around the beautiful UK coastline (18,470km
+and wildlife MCS aim to cover the entire distance around the beautiful

 my efforts are literally just a drop in the ocean.
 I’m pleased